KhaledAtef00/Game-Rental-System-Using-C-SQL/README.md

 The System includes the following functionalities:

--Siging Up a new User (eg.admin,clien)
+-Siging Up a new User (eg.admin,client)

 -Updating a user details.